Faculty & Staff Giving Campaign

 As of Dec.
 13, Colorado College faculty and staff reached 70 percent participation.
 See how your office/department stacks up!

 We Are Asking You Now

 Haven't made your gift yet?
-Make your gift today to be counted in both the faculty staff campaign and the CC vs. DU Challenge.
-We’ll announce the winner of the grand prize, a week at Grand Timber Lodge in Breckenridge for up to eight people in summer 2018, during Winter Celebration on Dec.
-8 so make your gift today!
+Make your gift before Dec.
+31 to be counted in the faculty staff campaign.
+We’ll announce the winner of the grand prize, a week at Grand Timber Lodge in Breckenridge for up to eight people in summer 2018, following Winter Celebration* so make your gift today!
 Any gift, no matter the size, will make a difference.

 Our goal is to increase the number of faculty, faculty emeriti, and staff who invest in the college, its students, and programs.
-There is no dollar goal for this effort; instead, we aim to achieve 75 percent faculty and staff participation by Winter Celebration in December 2017.
+There is no dollar goal for this effort; instead, we aim to achieve 75 percent faculty and staff participation.
 When we reach this high level of participation, it will show students, parents, and alumni that we care enough about this place to invest in its future — and that they should too.

 Investing in the college this way also supports CC’s capital campaign, “Building on Originality – The Campaign for Colorado College.”
 Campaign goals are to:

 - Provide $100 million for scholarships and elimination of program fees

 - Allocate $20 million toward faculty and coaches